Let's Explore!

 William Irwin

-Editor of Seinfeld and Philosophy: A Book about Everything and Nothing
+Seinfeld and Philosophy: A Book about Everything and Nothing

 “Seinfeld hasn’t aired a new episode in over 20 years, but thanks to Scott Livengood the show can teach us something new: what it takes to be an entrepreneur!
 You need a great idea like muffin tops or a cologne that smells like the beach, but no matter how good your product is, customer service counts—just ask the “Soup Nazi.”
 Marketing is key, though not even a celebrity endorsement will sell puffy shirts.
 This multimedia book is a serious introduction to entrepreneurship, but it’s also seriously fun.”